Mehrdadzp1995/Face-Detection/README.md

 # Face Detection Project
+"I undertook this project purely for exercise and to experiment with deep learning."
 This repository contains a comprehensive guide and implementation for a face detection project using TensorFlow and Albumentations for image augmentation.
 The project is structured as follows:

 ### 1. Data Preparation